evz/video-processor/README.md

     - `FRAMES_BUCKET`
     - `VIDEOS_BUCKET`
     - Probably most of the `DB_*` vars based on how you setup your DB instance
-    - `WORKERS_PER_HOST` (currently does nothing but it might sime day)
-    - `HOST_COUNT` (ditto)
+    - `EXTRACT_WORKERS_PER_HOST` Configures the number of replicas to make that will be extracting images from the video chunks.
+On a `g5.xlarge` I was able to get away with 4.
+On my laptop with an RTX 2070, I used 2.
+    - `DETECT_WORKERS_PER_HOST` Configures the number of replicas to make that will work on finding things in the frames of the videos.
+On a `g5.xlarge` I was able to use 4.
+On my laptop with an RTX 2070, I used 2.
     - `STORAGE_MOUNT` You'll probably want to use the instance store for this.
       There's a part in the processing where chunks of the video files get written to disk so you'll need some space.
+They get cleaned up as they are being processed but, still something worth noting.
 * **Run it!** You should be able to run the AWS version of the docker compose file along with the AWS version of the .env file on the GPU instance(s) as well as your local machine like so:
 ```
+# Run the admin, detect and extract containers locally
+docker compose -f docker-compose-aws.yaml --env-file .env.aws up admin detect extract

+# ... and on your GPU instance ...
+# Run the detect, extract and chunk_video containers
-docker compose -f docker-compose-aws.yaml --env-file .env.aws
+docker compose -f docker-compose-aws.yaml --env-file .env.aws up chunk_video detect extract
 ```
 * **Process a file** This is the same as on a local setup.
 Just navigate to `http://127.0.0.1:8000/admin` on your local machine, login and then click